 Beyond the classroom, the French program offers students exciting opportunities in internships; directed and independent research experiences; an active French Club, and a French Honor Society, Pi Delta Phi.
 We also sponsor an annual paper prize for a French major.

-Double majors in French and a second field (such as political science, business, art history or another foreign language) allow students to explore interdisciplinary interests that help to focus and personalize their program of study.
+Double majors in French and a second field (such as political science, economics, business, art history, communication, linguistics, sociology, anthropology, GSWS, or another foreign language) allow students to explore interdisciplinary interests that help to focus and personalize their program of study.
+French is an excellent complement to majors in science or computer science/information as well.

 All majors are also highly encouraged to spend a year or a semester in a Francophone country.
 In addition to the department’s highly successful language, literature and culture program in Nantes, a new professional skills program in Paris, launched in 2016, provides students the opportunity to cultivate readily transferrable language skills to the workplace.
 Many students have taken the opportunity to earn credits toward the major or minor and improve their language skills while experiencing firsthand the life and culture of France.